Urban Sociology - Syllabus

 Urban sociology course documents: University of Chicago is the origin of Urban Sociology

 URBAN -SOCIOLOGY SYLLABUS -

-aspects of past, contemporary and future city life such as neighboring and community in
+examine social aspects of past, contemporary and future city life such as neighboring and

-the city, the economics of the city, and urban political issues.
-Sociological concepts of
+community in the city, the economics of the city, and urban political issues.
+Sociological

 1- The New Urban Sociology by Mark Gottdiener, McGraw-Hill 1994.

 2- Streetwise by Elijah Anderson, University of Chicago Press 1990.

 3- Free Enterprise City by Joe Feagin, Rutgers University Press 1988.